fb-co/devsbunker/important_todo.md

 -   [x] Notifications don't get cleared immediatly after logging out

+-   [ ] Changing pages with the new post popup open leaves it open so you can't see the page behind it

 ## Low Priority

 -   [X] Optimize notification bell, and make a standardized component (ill do this)